Immadominion/wheres_dominion/README.md

 1. Starting a new game (challenger)
 - mint Puzzle Pieces if you don't have already
 - challenge another Aleo address
-- hide alex in either the weeds or the bushes
+- hide Dominion in either the weeds or the bushes
 - set your wager amount to win if your opponent guesses wrong!

 <br />